jeromeetienne/angular-tiltbrush/editorAngular/docs/viewport-in-iframe.md

+# Viewport in Iframe architecture

-Trying to find a cleaner/simpler architechture for the designer.
+Here is a possible architecture for the designer.
-I experimented with a complete separation between the UI and the 3D.
+It aims to cleaner separation between the UI and the 3D.
-Each being in its own web frame.
+Each being in its own web [frame](https://developer.mozilla.org/en/docs/Web/HTML/Element/iframe).

+**Principle** : The UI would be done with angular.
-The UI with angular in a page. the 3d with three.js, aka the viewport in another webpage the UI page will include 3d viewport as an iframe.
+The 3d viewport, would be in a specific iframe and coded with three.js the UI page will include 3d viewport as an iframe.

-I used this architecture with success in the past in a webgl game.
+# Key Concepts
+- the UI is in the main frame with angular
+- 3d viewport is in a iframe with three.js
+- They both communicate via a **small well-defined API**

-# PRO
+## PRO
 - separation of concern
   - ui people do ui
   - 3d people do 3d